Skip to main content

 Bathroom Fitting Tip for Woolwich Homeowners

-Many Victorian properties in Woolwich have external cast-iron soil stacks that are heavily corroded — you can often see rust stains down the back wall.
+Many Victorian properties in Woolwich have external cast-iron soil stacks that are heavily corroded.
+You can often see rust stains down the back wall.
 If we're renovating the bathroom, we replace the visible section of stack at the same time.
-It's easier and cheaper while the wall is already open than coming back to do it as a separate job six months later when the rust finally gives way.
+It's far easier while the wall is already open than coming back to do it as a separate job six months later when the rust finally gives way.
 The new PVC section connects to the existing clay drain at the bottom and the original cast iron above bathroom level.

 Bathroom Fitting in Woolwich: What's Included